-The Mental Health Department offers a crisis line from 5 pm - 8 am.
+The Mental Health Department offers a crisis line 24-hours a day.
 You can call 315-366-2327 and press 1.
-During business hours, callers can dial the main number and ask to speak to an available clinician.
+During business hours, this line goes to office staff where clients may ask to speak to an available clinician.
 Individuals are also seen at the office on an emergency walk-in basis.

 Madison County does not have any inpatient psychiatric hospitals.
 Most inpatient referrals are made through CPEP, the Comprehensive Psychiatric Evaluation Program, located at St. Joseph’s hospital in Syracuse.
 A person referred to CPEP would be evaluated to determine the need for inpatient treatment and CPEP would facilitate the admission process into one of the several area hospitals.
 These hospitals include St. Joseph’s, Community General, Hutchings Psychiatric Center and SUNY Upstate Medical Center in Syracuse, and St. Luke’s and St. Elizabeth’s in Utica.